 Shifting teeth, bite changes

-Through a unique and gentle examination, Dr. Paulen will assess the mechanics of your bite and recommend various treatment options to relieve whatever stresses might be found.
+Through a unique and gentle examination, Dr. Paulen will assess the mechanics of your bite and recommend various treatment options to relieve whatever stresses are found.

-TMJ related issues are multifactorial.
-Dr. Paulen reviews patients’ overall health history and will coordinate care as needed with an ENT, physical therapist, neurologist or endocrinologist.There is always a dental component to TMJ pain.
-Improper bite alignment, as well as clenching or grinding habits are triggers for recurring episodes of pain.
-Splint therapy is a general starting point, followed by detailed evaluation of a patient’s occlusion to determine the source of the problem.
+Improper bite alignment and clenching or grinding habits are triggers for recurring episodes of pain.
+Splint therapy is a general starting point, followed by a detailed evaluation of a patient’s occlusion to determine the source of the problem.

-Or rehabilitation may be more involved, incorporating orthodontic treatment to correct malocclusion or dental restorations for worn, damaged or missing teeth.
-The goal of treatment is to not only relieve symptoms that can affect daily life, but to restore comfort, balance and longevity to the bite and dental health.
+In more severe cases, we may involve a full mouth rehabilitation.
+This process incorporates orthodontic treatment to correct malocclusion and dental restorations for worn, damaged, or missing teeth.
+The goal of this treatment is to not only relieve symptoms that can affect daily life but to restore comfort, balance, and longevity to the bite and dental health.

-No. Treating TMJ does not have to include oral surgery, invasive and painful treatments.
+No. Treating TMJ does not require oral surgery or invasive and painful treatments.
 Most TMJ treatments are non-invasive.
-The most common TMJ treatment utilizes a night guard that is comfortable to wear and easy to maintain.
+The most common TMJ treatment utilizes a nightguard that is comfortable to wear and easy to maintain.

 You can take steps to alleviate symptoms at home, but most TMJ issues and disorders can not be effectively managed without medical intervention.
 Dr. Paulen can effectively diagnose and recommend treatments whether or not they are conducted at our office.

-Unfortunately there is no easy answer.
+Unfortunately, there is no easy answer.
 TMJ affects everyone differently.
-Some patients find relief in a couple of days after treatment, while others live full lives with mild TMJ issues.
-The best way to find out how long it will take for your unique issue to go away is seeking a diagnosis from your trusted dentist.
+Some patients find relief a couple of days after treatment, while others live full lives with mild TMJ issues.
+The best way to find out how long it will take for your unique issue to go away is by seeking a diagnosis from your trusted dentist.